Malcolm Tucker: Series 4

-It is revealed in the inquiry that Malcolm was in possession of Mr Tickel's medical records and national insurance number after an accidental admission by drawing attention to a photograph that he helped organise to bring down Nicola Murray.
+It is revealed in the inquiry that Malcolm was in possession of Tickel's medical records and National Insurance number after an accidental admission by drawing attention to a photograph that he helped organise to bring down Nicola Murray.
 Malcolm denies leaking the medical records under oath, making him susceptible to possible perjury charges (in addition to the illegal possession of Tickel's medical records).
 It is strongly hinted that Malcolm was responsible for the leaking of private details about inquiry member Baroness Sureka when she began to question his bullying tactics.
-She was missing from the panel for several days because of this.
-In his final appearance at the Goolding enquiry, he deems the purpose of the inquiry to be pointless, asserting that "the culture of leaking" is an essential part of modern political and public arena, and blasts the panel for laying blame for the entire predicament on him, which, in his words, "is the result of a political class, which has given up on morality and simply pursues popularity at all costs."
+She was absent from the panel for several days because of this.
+In his final appearance at the Goolding enquiry, he deems the purpose of the inquiry to be pointless, asserting that "the culture of leaking" is an "essential part" of modern political and public arena, and blasts the panel for laying blame for the entire predicament on him, which, in his words, "is the result of a political class, which has given up on morality and simply pursues popularity at all costs."

-Upon hearing that the Goolding Inquiry intend to press charges of perjury, Malcolm makes preparations to quietly get arrested at a police station while he sends Dan Miller to attract publicity at another station, to make the Government look unresponsive at the police backlog crisis and to divert attention from himself.
-He gives a final foul-mouthed rant to Ollie, that Ollie calls, "the kind of video that you leave on Youtube after you've blown your brains out," that reveals some personal thoughts and feelings from Malcolm.
-He insists that Ollie will never be him and that he will not survive the job of replacing him.
+Upon hearing that the Goolding Inquiry intend to press charges of perjury, Malcolm makes preparations to quietly get arrested at a police station while he sends Dan Miller to attract publicity at another station, to make the government look unresponsive at the police backlog crisis and to divert attention from himself.
+He gives a final foul-mouthed rant to Ollie, that Ollie calls, "the kind of video that you leave on YouTube after you've blown your brains out," that reveals some personal thoughts and feelings from Malcolm.
+He insists that Ollie will "never be him" and that he will not survive the job of replacing him.
 He tells Ollie that he will witness the master of spin go out "with my head held fucking high."
 Ollie, however, leaks that Malcolm is going to give himself up, and soon the media are waiting for Malcolm outside the station.
-He and his lawyer try to escape without being seen, but are spotted fleeing the station.
+He and his lawyer try to escape without being seen but are spotted fleeing the station.
 He asks Ollie to find another station for him, begging that "I need my dignity".
-When he arrives at the new station the press have been informed that Malcolm will be there.
+When he arrives at the new station the press has been informed that Malcolm will be there.
 Malcolm looks on as he realises that this is the end.
 Ollie leaked to the press the new location of Malcolm's arrest.
 As he prepares to leave the station, his lawyer reads a statement announcing his resignation as Director of Communications, while Malcolm looks on with sadness and bitterness in his eyes.
 When reporters shout whether he has anything to say, he says he wants to say something but, unable to think of anything to say that could potentially pave the way for a return to politics, simply says, "it doesn't matter".
 He then boards a waiting taxi and departs the station, and is last seen looking solemnly out of the taxi window, contemplating his future.